aleontiev/dj/README.md

 ### generate.py

-A blueprint's `generate` package should export a single method called `generate` that serves as a `click` entrypoint for the blueprint.
-This entrypoint should describe the required and optional parameters using `click` decorators and should return the context that will be called by Django CLI's generation.
+A blueprint's `generate` package should export a single method called `get_context` that serves as a `click` entrypoint for the blueprint.
+This entrypoint should describe the required and optional parameters using `click` decorators and should return the context that will be called by Django CLI's generation methods.

 Example: